Laith-lab/.dotfiles/README.md

-# Dotfiles
+# Dotfiles -- My configs.

-Most of my configs.
+- NeoVimRC (new and old)
+  - LSP, cmp, colorschemes, keymaps, support for C and ASM

-- Neovim config
+- Tmux
 - BashRC
+- .configs
-- Shell files
+- Shell (and some other things)
-- Neofetch config
-- Etc